AdityaKoshta/RentAway/README.md

-Wanderlust is a full-stack travel booking app I built, inspired by Airbnb.
+Wanderlust is a full-stack travel booking app, inspired by Airbnb.
 The main idea was to let users browse and book accommodations, leave reviews, and manage their own listings.
 I focused on building a secure and smooth user experience from both the frontend and backend.

 🔑 Features
 User login and signup with JWT authentication and bcrypt for password hashing